sg893052/sonic-buildimage/platforms/diagnostics/xcvr-dom.md

 This command displays the DOM information of one particular port or the ports in a specific range, or all ports when **Ethernet XY** is not specified

-- Displaying the DOM information of all ports
+- Displaying the DOM information summary of all ports
 ```
 sonic# show interface transceiver dom summary | no-more